Runsheng/trackcluster/Readme.md

 - [Requirements](#requirements)
 - [Walkthrough](#walkthrough)

+####
+Hint: the new feather including can be found in the dev branch
+- the compatibility with py3
+- quick junction mode for the very accurate long reads.

 ## <a name="overview"></a>Overview
 A pipeline for reference-based identification of isoform calling using Nanopore direct-RNA long reads.
 This pipeline was designed to use **only** long and nosisy reads to make a valid transcriptome.
 An indicator for the intact 5' could be very helpful to the pipeline, i.e, the splicing leader in the mRNA of nematodes.